Origin Story

 In the 8th and 9th centuries however England experienced a multitude of brutal attacks from Norsemen better known as Vikings who targeted the most prosperous kingdoms, raiding and pillaging.
 Though by the 11th century England was once again powerful.
 They say she was a witness here.

+This new century brought a new foe, The Normans.
 They eradicated the Anglo-Saxon elite and replaced them with their own Norman and French nobles.
 Thus came the reign of William the Conqueror.
 Morticia saw his rise, and the rise of his successors who took over England and enforced a new Feudal System, ruling by a network of castles whilst structuring and stratifying society on the basis of land tenure.

 By the 12th and 13th centuries England had grown large and trade was good, but by the 14th Morticia witnessed further disasters that crippled England’s population.
 These disasters came in the forms of The Great Famine and The Black Death.
 Economy was chaotic and the old feudalistic order was thrown into disarray, social unrest came in the form of revolts and new classes of nobility used a reversed form of feudalism known as bastard feudalism to take what they could.